SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 We designed the entire system to perform map-reduce in a non-blocking manner.
 After considering all the possible failure scenarios this was the key to the design of a robust system that is able to continually function as long as the server is alive and there is at least one compute node.

-On a high level, the Client first makes a request to perform a computation on the server after connecting to the server.
+On a high level, the Client first makes a request to perform a computation on a file listed in `data` on the server after connecting to the server.
 The client will then block until it receives the output file name containing the result.
 This is the only blocking call.

 The assumptions on this entire set up are that: